spaghetticode/dbmanager/README.md

 ```ruby
 rake db:dump
 ```
+This rake task will dump the requested db to a file on the local machine.

 You will be prompted to choose the target dir (defaults to tmp) and the sql file name (sql extension will be added automatically).
 If the file already exists, it